Kinvey/kinvey-cli/README.md

 * `app create <name>`

-    Creates an application.
-You can specify an organization ID or name if you want to create the app within the context of an organization.
+    Creates an application in the specified organization or in the active one.

     * `--org <organization>`